UltraRust/Fog-Voting/README.md

 Admin can also use commands:
 /setfog - to set fog value directly (0.0 - 1.0)
 /checkfog - to run the fog value check instantly

+Join discord https://discord.gg/NczmeTg to keep in touch about updates and new free plugins